ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/factorio/setup_en.md

 Your config file contains a set of configuration options which provide the generator with information about how it should generate your game.
 Each player of a multiworld will provide their own config file.
 This setup allows each player to enjoy an experience customized for their taste, and different players in the same multiworld can all have different options.

 ### Where do I get a config file?
 The Player Settings page on the website allows you to configure your personal settings and export a config file from them.
-Factorio player settings page: [click here](/games/Factorio/player-settings)
+Factorio player settings page: [Factorio Settings Page](/games/Factorio/player-settings)

 ### Verifying your config file
 If you would like to validate your config file to make sure it works, you may do so on the YAML Validator page.
-YAML Validator page: [click here](/mysterycheck)
+YAML Validator page: [Yaml Validation Page](/mysterycheck)

 ## Connecting to Someone Else's Factorio Game
 Connecting to someone else's game is the simplest way to play Factorio with Archipelago.
 It allows multiple people to play in a single world, all contributing to the completion of the seed.